 Although every financial institution would like to have us use them for everything, most people have accounts at multiple places.
-It helps to consolidate, but no one institution does the best in everything.
-Vanguard has some good funds not available anywhere else.
-Fidelity has good customer service.
+It helps to consolidate, but no single institution excels in everything.
+Vanguard has some good funds not available elsewhere.
+Fidelity has good IT systems and great customer service.
 Bank of America has a good credit card rewards program; the best way to qualify for it is through a Merrill Edge account.

-Fidelity’s Full View feature is hosted by eMoney. eMoney is a popular financial planning software used by financial advisors, with the highest market share according to one survey.
-Because financial advisors need to see the full picture of a client’s investments in multiple accounts before they give advice, eMoney has built features to pull in account and holdings information from a wide array of sources.
-It analyzes the aggregated data for financial advisors.
+Fidelity’s Full View feature is powered by eMoney behind the scenes. eMoney is a popular financial planning software used by financial advisors, with the highest market share according to one survey.
+Because financial advisors need to see the full picture of a client’s investments across multiple accounts before providing advice, eMoney has built features to pull in account and holdings information from a wide array of sources.

-If you don’t have a Fidelity account, you can open a small account or register a guest login to use Full View.
+If you don’t have a Fidelity account, you can open a small account to use Full View.

 Activate Full View